Signed in as:

 ---

-Beth Mercer taught choral music in Chesterfield County for 33 years and retired in 2012.
-She has spent the last 44 years working in musical theater, where she has directed and choreographed numerous shows for various schools, local churches, and community theater.
-Beth is so happy to have been a member of the LLI community since 2018.
+Beth Mercer received her bachelor’s degree in music education with a concentration in vocal performance from Virginia Commonwealth University (VCU).
+She taught choral music in Chesterfield County for 33 years before retiring in 2012.
+Over the past 45 years, she has been actively involved in musical theater, directing and choreographing numerous productions for schools, local churches, and community theaters.
+Beth has been a member of the LLI community since 2018.

 ---